Khoury-srg/Viper/Readme.md

 Some path information below is outdated and will be updated soon.

 ## Project organization
-- cobraplus_backend/cobraplus: all the components of Viper.
+- src: all the components of Viper.
     - ae: scripts for running experiments.
     - buildgraph: build BC-polygraphs and then pass them to checkers for checking.
     - checker: use SMT solver to check the acyclicity of BC-polygraphs.